 Andirons that were used for cooking in the fireplace are usually made of wrought iron and in some cases were also beautifully crafted.
 Among the most well-known of these are the "bull head" andirons.

 In combination with a fireback, or possibly other antique fireplace accessories, andirons or a fire basket can form a beautifully decorative whole that enhances the fireplace.
 See our blog: How do I decorate my fireplace?.

-A summary of the pros and cons of andirons versus a fireplace grate:
+A summary of the pros and cons of a fireplace grate versus andirons

-The advantages of andirons over a fire basket are that larger fires are possible and that the size of the fire can be adjusted by setting the andirons closer together or further apart.
-In addition, different sizes of grates can often be placed on the andirons.
+The advantages of andirons over fireplace grates are that larger fires are possible and that the size of the fire can be adjusted by setting the andirons closer together or further apart.
+In addition, different sizes of fireplace grates or fireplace racks can often be placed on the andirons.
 Another advantage is that andirons that have spit hooks can be used for cooking in the fireplace.